-Camino Places – Although I have not used this iPhone app, for it was developed after my Camino walk, it is EXACTLY what us pilgrims need and want.
+Camino Places – Although I have not used this iPhone app, for it was developed after my Camino walk, it is EXACTLY what we pilgrims need and want.
 Ivar has provided a wonderful social tool that:

-- Uses GPS to find closest lodging alternatives, places to eat, pharmacies and bus/taxi stops.
+- Uses GPS to find closest lodging alternatives, places to eat, pharmacies, and bus/taxi stops.

 - Enables you to read and leave comments and photos on each place to help pilgrims walking behind you.

-- Provides inventory of places around you can that can be viewed as a list or on a map.
+- Provides an inventory of places around you can that can be viewed as a list or on a map.

 - Enables you to easily search for places.

-The only drawbacks are: You must be on the internet using either wifi or cell data, and you must be member of his forum; however, it’s a free membership and he does support one of the oldest Camino forums out there.
+The only drawbacks are: You must be on the internet using either wifi or cell data, and you must be a member of his forum; however, it’s a free membership and he does support one of the oldest Camino forums out there.

 Camino Francés – A Wise Pilgrim Guide – I recently purchased this iPhone app to review the content for it has been receiving great reviews by experienced pilgrims.
 Think of this app as something similar to the John Brierley book, A Pilgrim’s Guide to the Camino de Santiago: St. Jean • Roncesvalles • Santiago or the Wise Pilgrim book, The Camino Francés – A Wise Pilgrim Guide to the Camino de Santiago, but on your phone.
 You will reap the benefits of this information via a mobile phone app for it saves the weight of carrying a book, and updates are frequent and immediate.
 The author has provided about ten apps to coincide with various other Camino paths that you can find in the AppStore.
-The app is easy to navigate and filled with amazing resources at your finger tips, such as:
+The app is easy to navigate and filled with amazing resources at your fingertips, such as: